 The boat service here is owned and run by locals, meaning your money is supporting the local community.
-Beyond Unique Escapes and Triple A Adventures both run tours to Kampong Khleang.
-The Beyond Unique Escapes tour includes visiting the local market and a sticky rice producing village.
 It’s also possible to make your own way there by tuk tuk and hiring a boat once you arrive, giving you more flexibility with timing.
 An alternative is to pre-book your boat tour with Tara River Boat, a reputable and environmentally-conscious tour company that has been organizing tours on Tonle Sap Lake for over two decades.

 Mechrey floating village is located 25km southwest of Siem Reap and approximately half way to Prek Toal; also a floating village and the entry point into the Prek Toal Core Bird Reserve.
 Mechrey’s community lives from fishing, and more recently, the development of eco-tours.